microsoft/pxt-microbit/docs/release-tests/webusb.md

 micro:bit boards, DAPLink versions, and browsers/apps listed in the "Test Matrix" section.

+As these tests can be repeated multiple times in the same computer with different micro:bit boards, when a test step indicates to create a new project, it is acceptable to use an existing project created in a previous test run.

 ### Test 1: WebUSB Download

 1. Connect the micro:bit to the computer via USB.
 2. Open the micro:bit MakeCode editor under test in a Chrome-based browser.
-3. Create a new project.
-4. Add a block to the project (e.g. something simple to display on the LED matrix).
+3. Create a new project, and add a block to display an icon on the LED matrix.
+4. If the micro:bit was automatically connected via WebUSB, disconnect it from the editor by clicking on the "Disconnect" button in "Download" menu (three dots icon at the right of the "Download" button).
 5. Click the "Download" button.
 6. Follow the connection instructions to connect the micro:bit via WebUSB and download the programme.
 7. Verify that the programme runs on the micro:bit.
+8. Change the code to display a different icon on the LED matrix.
+9. Click the "Download" button again.
+10. No connection instructions should be show this time and the programme should be downloaded directly to the micro:bit in a shorter amount of time.
+11. Verify the new programme runs on the micro:bit with the new icon.

 ### Test 2: WebUSB Serial

 1. Connect the micro:bit to the computer via USB.
 2. Open the micro:bit MakeCode editor under test in a Chrome-based browser.
-3. Create a new project.
+3. Create a new project and add this code
-4. Add this code
     ```javascript
     basic.forever(function () {
         serial.writeLine("hello")